openstack/keystone-specs/specs/keystone/ocata/shadow-mapping.rst

   objects in the mapping schema (users, projects, and possibly even roles).
   This would allow a domain administrator to control a mapping, without requiring intervention from the cloud operator.
-It is implied that the ``domain_id`` comes from the Identity Provider, which should require a one-to-one relationship with a domain.
+It is implied that the ``domain_id`` comes from the Identity Provider, which is a one-to-one relationship with a domain.
 There is work underway in the Ocata release to map existing Identity Providers to a domain.

 - The mapping refers to multiple projects, each with a unique set of role references.
 This implies that the user has those role assignments on each of the respective projects.

 - Each project name (and possibly ID) may be determined dynamically based on remote assertions.
-If any of those projects or roles do not exist, they must be created by Keystone automatically.
+If any of those projects do not exist, they must be created by Keystone automatically.
 Since the dynamic values come from the assertion, it is safe to assume they only need to be created once.

 - The user's ``default_project_id`` attribute could be automatically set to the first project that appears in the list.
 This could also be something that is added at a later time.
 Initially it wouldn't be a requirement for a user's ``default_project_id`` to be set.

+- The roles within the projects should be expected to already exist.
+The current workflow for adding new roles to a deployment involves not only creating them in keystone, but also might require changes to various policy files across the deployment (and other services).
+Creating roles on-the-fly during a federated authentication could lead unusable projects if other services don't have the required policy in place.

 So, in this example, let's say that the remote ``UserName`` attribute is simply "Joe".
 According to the mapping, if Joe is neither a guest nor contractor, he